-• To begin tape play (with a tape loaded into the audio

-system) while in the radio or CD mode, press the TAPE control.
-Press the button during rewind or fast forward to stop the rewind or fast forward function.

-To begin CD play (if CD(s) are loaded), press the CD control.
-The first track control.
+- To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
+Press again during rewind or fast forward to stop the rewind or fast forward function. - To begin CD play (if CD(s) are loaded), press the CD control.
 The first track of the disc will begin playing.
 If returning from radio or tape mode, CD play will begin where it stopped last.

-With the dual media audio system, press the CD control to toggle between single CD and CD changer play (if equipped).
+Press the CD control to toggle between single CD and CD changer (if equipped).